Password manager software is very biased towards computer users. Especially towards Windows users.

 You have to pay an extra $1.6/month (billed annually) for the in-house chatting tool.

 You can read more in my detailed review of Keeper Password Manager here.

-Most of the tools that work great on Windows fall flat when you open them on your mobile or worse, they don’t support smartphones at all.
+Most of the tools that work great on Windows fall flat when you open them on mobile devices or worse, they don’t support smartphones at all.

 But after some rigorous testing, it seems like top companies have done their due homework and know what users exactly want.

-In our test, LastPass, which is my top recommendation for Mac, Windows, and iOS users, came out at the top.
+In our test for password manager apps on Mac, Windows, and iOS users, LastPass came out at the top.